scullyio/scully/docs/concepts/handled-routes.md

 ### ContentTextRoute

-There is a extension of handled routes specially for the contentTestPlugin
+There is an extension of handled routes specially for the contentTextPlugin

 ```typescript
 export interface ContentTextRoute extends HandledRoute {